Welcome to Ray provider documentation!¶

 See the Getting Started page for detailed instructions on how to begin using the provider.

-Enterprise data value extraction involves two crucial components:
+Value creation from data in an enterprise environment involves two crucial components:

-While Airflow excels at data engineering tasks through its extensive plugin ecosystem, it generally relies on external systems when dealing with large-scale ETL(100s GB to PB scale) or AI tasks such as fine-tuning & deploying LLMs etc.
+While Airflow excels at orchestrating both, data engineering and data science related tasks through its extensive provider ecosystem, it often relies on external systems when dealing with large-scale (100s GB to PB scale) data and compute (GPU) requirements, such as fine-tuning & deploying LLMs etc.

 Ray is a particularly powerful platform for handling large scale computations and this provider makes it very straightforward to orchestrate Ray jobs from Airflow.